The Affect Schools Have on Home Values

 On the one hand, you can sympathize with the fact nobody wants to pay more in taxes but what they often don’t consider is how much equity has been put in their pocket because of the schools!
 Homeowners may pay a little more annually out of their pocket when it comes time to sell; however, they will be rewarded.

-Of course, many of us become shortsighted and don’t think of a monetary payout in the future.
-We all get too wrapped up at the moment.
+Of course, many of us become shortsighted and don’t consider a monetary payout in the future.
+We all get too wrapped up in the moment.

-Some seniors do get squeezed out of their town due to higher taxes, fees, and other expenses despite the fact their equity has grown.
+Some seniors get squeezed out of their town due to higher taxes, fees, and other expenses despite their equity growing.

 Unfortunately, these are the facts of life we have to live with.
 Some folks may be paying more in real estate taxes than they should be.
-If this is the case, it is always good to know how to appeal high real estate taxes.
+If this is the case, knowing how to appeal high real estate taxes is always good.

-There are times where we all lose sight of the fact that our assessed value could be off, which is causing our taxes to be higher than they should be.
+There are times when we all lose sight of the fact that our assessed value could be off, causing our taxes to be higher than they should be.

-Each year, it is good to look at the town field card and check for the accuracy of data that applies to the property.
+It is good to look at the town field card each year and check for the accuracy of the data that applies to the property.

 How to Research Schools

-Given that schools are super important not only for your children’s education but also for the long-term value of your property, how do you go about the best school systems?
+Given that schools are super important for your children’s education and the long-term value of your property, how do you go about the best school systems?
 There are some ways to determine the viability of an education system.

 Some of them include: